 Over its more than one hundred and fifty years of educating the young people of Beaufort and District, Beaufort Primary School has seen many changes, from its early start in 1864 in tents on the goldfields of Fiery Creek just out of the current township of Beaufort, to the bluestone and brick school in Hill Street and eventually, to the modern building on the Secondary College site to which the school moved in March 2014.

 In that time there have been many changes in approaches to teaching and learning as society has changed over the years.
 We believe we have a responsibility to prepare our students with the skills, confidence and flexibility of thought that will enable them to embrace change and achieve success in an increasingly complex world.

 We aim to develop in our students:

 Beaufort Primary School is committed to a developmental approach to teaching and learning; leveraging the results of many decades of educational research to ensure that students are experiencing best practice in the delivery of our teaching and learning program.
-We also have a responsibility to ensure that our students are discerning and responsible users of technology, fully aware of the possibilities and dangers of internet use and skilful in critically evaluating the programs and information so readily available.
+We also have a responsibility to ensure that our students are discerning and responsible users of technology, fully aware of the possibilities and dangers of internet use and skillful in critically evaluating the programs and information so readily available.

-Specialist classes in the Arts, Physical Education and LOTE Japanese are provided to complement class programs.
+Specialist classes in the Arts, Physical Education, Sustainability, Auslan and STEM are provided to complement class programs.

 A range of support and enrichment programs are offered to enhance learning opportunities for students, including our Tutor Learning Initiative, intervention and support programs, swimming programs, athletics carnivals, team sports, camps, excursions and cultural performances.

-We have the honour of being a Lead School in the delivery of the Rights, Responsibilities and Respectful Relationships (RR) program, in which teachers are committed to explicitly teaching the skills necessary for positive inter-personal relationships, based on our valiues of
+We have the honour of being a Lead School in the delivery of the Rights, Responsibilities and Respectful Relationships (RR) program, in which teachers are committed to explicitly teaching the skills necessary for positive inter-personal relationships, based on our values of

 RESPECT, RESPONSIBILITY and SAFETY